clevyr/kubedb/docs/kubedb_restore.md

   -F, --format string                   Output file format (one of gzip, custom, plain) (default "gzip")
-      --halt-on-error                   Halt on error (Postgres only) (default true) -h, --help                            help for restore
-      --job-pod-labels stringToString   Pod labels to add to the job (default []) -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command
+      --halt-on-error                   Halt on error (Postgres only) (default true) -h, --help                            help for restore -i, --input string                    Input file path (can also be set using a positional arg) --job-pod-labels stringToString   Pod labels to add to the job (default []) -O, --no-owner                        Skip restoration of object ownership in plain-text format (default true) --opts string                     Additional options to pass to the database client command